IgnasiLucas/UX/README.md

 by a number of X-linked or autosomal mutations.
 All mutations have the same effect, which is smaller the larger the number of loci involved.
 I reproduce the unguarded-X effect.
-However, the age difference between males and females due to this process is at most of only 2 days.
-I recall in reality may be 5 or more.
+However, the age difference between males and females due to this process is at most of only 2 days (Zahida says that's similar to the empirical difference) and only when mutation rate is quite high.

 2018-06-21
 ==========